 Date: Time:

-Weather: (include days since last rainfall and amount in inches of last rainfall)
+Weather: (include days since last rainfall and d amount in inches of last rainfall)

 SILT FENCE INSPECTION

 Are silt fences intact?
-If no, describe status when arrived at site and maintenance required for silt fences: Yes 🗌 No
+If no, describe status when arrived at site and I maintenance required for silt fences: Yes No

 Percentage of grass coverage%

 Where photos taken at the site ?
 Yes No

 SITE INSPECTION

 Is the site in good shape (e.g., no debris)?
-If no, describe status when arrived at site and maintenance required to improve site condition: Yes 🗌 No
+If no, describe status when arrived at site and d maintenance required to improve site condition: Yes No

-If site requires additional actions beyond what can be done during the inspection, please contac
+If site requires additional actions beyond what immediately to coordinate site improvements at can be done during the inspection, please contact th e Project Manager

-immediately to coordinate site improvements. t the Froject Manager

 ADDITIONAL COMMENTS

-Recorded By:Date:
+Recorded By: Date:

 QC Checked By: Date: